-FC Dallas, the Dallas Stars, the Dallas Cowboys, minor league baseball’s Frisco RoughRiders, the NBA’s Gatorade League Texas Legends, the Dallas Rattlers and Texas Revolution all have a strong presence in Frisco.
+FC Dallas, the Dallas Stars, the Dallas Cowboys, minor league baseball’s Frisco RoughRiders, the NBA’s Gatorade League Texas Legends and the Dallas Rattlers all have a strong presence in Frisco.

 All of their professional sports facilities — Toyota Stadium, Dr Pepper Ballpark, Comerica Center, and The Star — have come to life through a private-public partnership that involves the City of Frisco, the Economic Development Corp., Community Development Corp., as well as the Frisco Independent School District.

 As the Frisco population swelled in the early 2000s, the school district needed additional sports facilities fast.

 “Frisco ISD has saved millions and millions of dollars from not having to build and maintain new sports facilities, even as the school population has exploded,” said Marla Roe, executive director of Visit Frisco.
 “Frisco is the fastest growing school district in Texas.
 Each of these professional sports franchises has made an enormous economic impact for Frisco.”

 In addition to the financial incentive, sports franchises are also drawn to Frisco because of the city’s location.
 Situated on the north end of the DFW Metroplex, Frisco has boomed as the Dallas North Tollway was extended through town and the Sam Rayburn Tollway was upgraded, making Frisco a fast and easy commute to downtown Dallas and Dallas-Fort Worth International Airport.